mc0918/RetireUp_Coding_Test/README.md

 visit http://retireup-ui.s3-website.us-east-2.amazonaws.com/ to see the app hosted on an AWS s3 bucket

 Steps:
-1. create and AWS account and install the CLI
+1. create and AWS account and install the CLI (and set credentials)
 2. navigate to parent directory
 3. run "npm run cloudBuild && npm run cloudDeploy"
 4. log on to AWS console, navigate to the newly created bucket